iterative/cml/README.md

   plots in each Git Pull Request.
 Rigorous engineering practices help your team make informed, data-driven decisions.
-- **No additional services.** Build your own ML platform using just GitHub or GitLab and your favorite cloud services: AWS, Azure, GCP.
+- **No additional services.** Build your own ML platform using just GitHub or GitLab and your favourite cloud services: AWS, Azure, GCP.
 No databases, services or complex setup needed.

 _⁉️ Need help?
 Just want to chat about continuous integration for ML?